BrandonHT/house-pricing-refactoring/README.md

 ## Summary

-This repository was created to manage the third assignment of the *Large scale methods* course of the M. Sc.
+This repository was created to manage a couple of assignments of the *Large scale methods* course of the M. Sc.
 Data science at ITAM.
 The main goal was the refactoring and improvement of a single Jupyter notebook found under the competence [Kaggle house price prediction](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
 While the refactoring stands for creating Python modules and functions, the improvements were the application of the programming best practices and recommendations following the [PEP8](https://peps.python.org/pep-0008/) style guide.
+Also the migration of the code to production style was considered under the activities of improving the structure of the code.

 ## Required dependencies